waf/waf.github.com/content/the-implementation-of-csharp-local-functions.rst

 :permalink: /2017/07/the-implementation-of-csharp-local-functions/
 :tags: [csharp, language]

-One of C# 7's new features is local functions.
-It provides a more intuitive syntax over creating verbose System.Func delegates, as well as being more capable (it supports ref and out parameters, async, generic, etc).
-I also read that it compiles down to normal methods, thus reducing GC allocations, because it isn't constructing the System.Func each time the method was called.
+One of the new features in C# 7 is local functions.
+They provide a more intuitive syntax over creating verbose System.Func delegates, as well as being more capable (they support ref and out parameters, async, generics, etc).
+I also read that local functions compile down to normal methods, thus reducing GC allocations when compared to System.Func.

 I was curious about that last part.
 How does it work?
 Let's open up the dotPeek compiler and find out!